kitt-browser/dev-server/README.md

 **Then in `exts` subfolder**:

 1. Make a subfolder for your addon.
-Please don't use shitespaces in the folder name.
+Please don't use whitespaces in the folder name.
 Just don't.

 2. Start creating your addon in the folder as you would a Chrome extension.